blargoner/blargoner.github.com/index.md

 title: blargon
 ---

 Hello, visitor.
 My name is John Peloquin.
-I live in New York City where I enjoy eating food and listening to garbage trucks.
+I live in New York City where I enjoy eating overpriced food and listening to garbage trucks.
 Sometimes I am mistaken for a pelican.

-## Software
+## Technology

-I create software for [work][covera] and [pleasure][github].
-I particularly enjoy web development.
+I [work][covera] and [play][github] with technology.
 I also do freelance technical editing from time to time.
 Here are some books I edited:

 - [A Programmer's Introduction to Mathematics, 2nd ed][books.pim] by Jeremy Kun (2020)
 - [Reliable JavaScript][books.reliablejs] by Larry Spencer and Seth Richards (2015)